Serena Auñón-Chancellor: Medical career

 Auñón-Chancellor was hired by NASA as a flight surgeon in 2006 and spent over nine months in Russia supporting medical operations for International Space Station astronauts.
 In addition to her work in Russia, she is known for practicing her medical knowledge in unconventional geographic zones.
-Prior to her medical experience in space, she was a part of an expedition close to the South Pole and worked underwater as a part of the Aquarius Habitat.
+Prior to her medical experience in space, she was a part of an expedition close to the South Pole and worked underwater as a part of the Aquarius Reef Base.

 She received the 2009 Julian E. Ward Memorial Award from the Aerospace Medical Association for her contributions to spaceflight crewmember clinical care and development of medical kits to support launch and landing in Kazakhstan.

 Auñón-Chancellor serves as a Professor of Clinical Medicine for the Texas A&M Family Medicine Residency Program in College Station, Texas.
 In this role, Auñón-Chancellor acts as a mentor and instructor for residency and medical students.
 Additionally, she is the Director of the University of Texas Medical Branch (UTMB) Aerospace Medicine Residency Program, providing physicians with knowledge and insight into the practices of aerospace medicine.

 NASA career

 Auñón-Chancellor was selected as an astronaut candidate in June 2009.
 She completed the astronaut candidacy training program in 2011.

 As part of her training, she spent two months in Antarctica from 2010 to 2011 as part of the ANSMET (Antarctic Search for Meteorites) expedition.
 The ANSMET expedition consisted of a 9-member systematic team and a 4-member reconnaissance team that explored new areas where future teams may go.
 Collectively they returned over 1200 meteorites.

-She served as the deputy crew surgeon for STS-127 and Expedition 22.
-She also serves as the deputy lead for Orion – Medical Operations and also serves in the ISS Operations Branch and CAPCOM branch, assisting with medical situations.
+She served as the deputy crew surgeon for STS-127 and Expedition 22, and as the Deputy Lead for Orion – Medical Operations.
+She now serves in the ISS Operations Branch covering medical issues, and in the Capsule Communicator (CAPCOM) branch as a CAPCOM.

+In 2018, she published research with her husband focused on the medical implications of space radiation exposure, including computer modeling of the radiation environment of a crewed orbiting spacecraft.

 In 2021, Aunon-Chancellor served as the Deputy Chief of the Space and Life Sciences Directorate at NASA's Johnson Space Center, focusing on medical support for astronauts and spaceflight research.

-NEEM
+NEEMO

 In June 2012, Auñón piloted a DeepWorker 2000 submersible as part of the NASA/NOAA NEEMO 16 underwater exploration mission off Key Largo, Florida.

 In July 2015, Auñón-Chancellor participated as an aquanaut in the NEEMO 20 crew.